felipesoares-ti/sistema-de-vendas/README.md

 # sistema_vendas

-Projeto para os Alunos do curso do Senai Code_XP, sistema simples para mostrar utilização de if, else, switch, do, while, for, foreach e gravação em arquivo texto
+Projeto simples e pessoal com a utilização de if, else, switch, do, while, for, foreach.